bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 - [x] Trail for lives & souls
 - [x] River on the left/right should scroll during voyage.
 - [x] Staggered movement of life/souls - adjust so that if >30, we use a diff timing so it doesn't take forever.
+- [x] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect

 ---
 ## 📝 Quick To-Dos